 Himapura was a mighty kingdom situated between the great mountain ranges of Nila and with an army that could face any force on the planet.
 However, there was an eternal curse on the royal family – legend has it that one of the ancestors of the dynasty, Surasena, who was a very powerful king humiliated an ascetic meditating in the mountains, and got cursed to live the life of a beast that will haunt the dynasty for generations to come.

 King Surendra was distraught and enraged.
 His eldest son Ajaya who was barely 22 years old and yet one of the finest warriors of Himapura accepted the challenge and died in the hands of the beast without a fight.
 “Is there no way to break this horrible spell master?”, cried the King to the family teacher Guha.
-“We tried to kill it while it was asleep, tried to burn the beast with several oils and wood, block out the cave and make the entry into the kingdom near impossible with several blockades, yet it always comes back and kills one of us!”, continued Surendra.
+“We tried to kill it while it was asleep, tried to burn it with several oils and wood, block out the cave and make the entry into the kingdom near impossible with several blockades, yet it always comes back and kills one of us!”, continued Surendra.
 “O King!
 I feel your loss.
 It is indeed a great challenge to kill the beast, but not impossible.
-The worthy warrior who could wield a bow from bharani near my hermitage will get one shot at the beast and has a chance to kill it”, consoled Guha.
+A worthy warrior who could wield a bow from bharani near my hermitage will get one shot at the beast and has a chance to kill it”, consoled Guha.
 Bharani was an ironwood tree that was centuries old and the only one of its kind in that habitat.
 The teachers of Himapura took care of it and it exhibited amazing strength and character.

 “Yes you have told me this before and it is a legend as old as the curse itself”, replied Surendra.
 “That is true, this is the clue to break the curse given by the ascetic to Surasena.
 Bharani issues its powerful branches once in 20 years out of which the bow needs to be carved and it will not happen unless the worthy warrior himself makes it out of the tree”, calmly replied the master.
 “And the beast would not fight anyone else but the heirs of this kingdom, and it would mean one of my children should be worthy to do the deed!
 Several sons of Himapura died believing in this legend master, pray tell me if there is any other way”, pleaded the King.
 Guha tried to console the King and encouraged him to do his duty in bidding farewell to his son Ajaya.
 “Let me train Vikram, I will prepare him to kill the beast”, advised the master before he left.

 “I will not sacrifice my second son to the beast in 20 years again”, Surendra told himself.
-“When the beast returns in 20 years, I will be too old to fight it and do not have the will to live.
+“When the beast returns in 20 years, I will be too old to fight it and not have the will to live.
 I will face it and perish.
 But I will not let it find my son.
-Vikram will live the life of a commoner and this is the only way to break the curse”, without even informing the queen, the King ordered his most trusted servant to take the 2-year-old Vikram far away from the kingdom and told him to never return.
+Vikram will live the life of a commoner and this is the only way to break the curse”, without even informing the queen, the King ordered his most trusted servant to take the 2-year-old Vikram far away from the kingdom and never to return.

 Soma the trusted servant instead took Vikram to the teacher Guha and told him the King’s predicament.
 Guha was a master in the art of wielding weapons and warfare and ran his gurukul to train students into warriors for Himapura.
 “So be it!
-I will bring up Vikram like a common child but will train him into a fiercest warrior, but he needs to earn his worthiness or he too will perish in the hands of the beast.
+I will bring up Vikram like a common child but will train him into a fierce warrior, but he needs to earn his worthiness or he too will perish in the hands of the beast.
 You leave the Kingdom and do not return until 20 years have passed”, so saying Guha bid farewell to Soma.

 Guha renamed Vikram to Vijaya and brought him up as his own son.
 He told the rest of the students in his gurukul (the residential school run by masters in the olden times to teach students various arts, including the art of wielding weapons & warfare) that he found Vijaya in the forest and some poor mother would have forsaken her child.
 As Vijaya grew up in the gurukul amidst the training arena watching other students (warriors) practice the art of war, he took a keen liking to archery.
 Although still a young kid of 6 years, nothing impressed Vijaya more than seeing some of the best students pierce the most difficult targets and shoot arrows the farthest.
 “When can I start learning to practice master?”, asked the little Vijaya.
 “In time my son, before that you should build strength, start to play with this staff and try to bend it.
 The day you do that I will start training you in archery”, smiled Guha and gave him a tough looking staff that was dark.
 “It’s heavy”, Vijaya tried to hold on to the staff as he wanted to show that he was up for the challenge.
 Over the next several years, whenever Vijaya went to his master asking for permission to practice archery, he would get the same question “how much can you bend the stick?”.
 Vijaya could barely bend it, try as hard as he might.
 He trusted his master and worked on this strange piece of wood as he watched other students practice in the arena.
 “Why are you always going around with that strange stick?”, some of the students ridiculed him.
 “Does the master want to train you as a shepherd?”, smirked some of them.
 “No”, cried Vijaya, “I will be the best archer of all”, he replied with determination and applied some more force on the stick, but it did not relent.